jbelgard/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  -React JS is an open source JS library developed by Facebook.
+By creating a virtual DOM that everything is stored in, then any updates are done using a lot less system resources and more instant.

-- [ ] What does it mean to _think_ in react?
+- [x ] What does it mean to _think_ in react?

+  -starting with  an idea of the components and how those components are going to work together and nested within eachother.

-- [ ] Describe state.
+- [x ] Describe state.

+  -enables you to create interactive and reusable components

-- [ ] Describe props.
+- [x ] Describe props.

+  -you can make a single component that is used in may different places in your app.

 ## Project Set Up